San Damiano Center for Sustainability:

 An update is overdue!

-Meanwhile, the roofing crew from Forbes Copper Works, Josh, Tim, Chris, Tyler, and others, completed the installation of the standing seam metal roof, which is a great comfort heading into harsher weather.
+Meanwhile, the roofing crew from Forbes Copper Works, Josh, Tim, Chris, Tyler, and others, completed the installation of the standing seam metal roof.
+It was similar to the metal roofing installed by Four Seasons Kanga Roof, which is a great comfort heading into harsher weather.